jamescosborn/better-doctor-api/README.md

 ### Specs

-##### Description: The user will be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.
-Input: `sore throat`
-Output: `Nearby Doctors: Dolph Lundgren, Dr. Doom`

 ##### Description: The user will be able to enter a name to receive a list of doctors in the Portland area that fit the search query.
 Input: `Ricky Henderson`